MikhailZoline/SeamlessUseOfOperationQueue/README.txt

 The Unsplash API: (https://unsplash.com/developers) is used as the backend to serve the list of one thousand photos with corresponding URLs.
-The asynchronous REST request is sent via the Alamofire framework, to fetch the list of photo records.
+The asynchronous REST request is sent via the NSURLSession framework, to fetch the list of photo records.
 Unsplash API uses the JSON data format, here’s an example:
 [